 Legal Documentary Requirements

-- Photocopy of Birth Certificates
+- Soft copy of original Birth Certificates

-- Photocopy of Valid Government IDs
+- Soft copy of Valid Government IDs

 - Registration form (will be provided by Open Table through Email)

 - If previously legally married, we require documentation of annulment or legal separation as proof.
 If an annulment or legal separation is not possible, we may require a notarized affidavit of the former wife or former husband confirming that the married couple are no longer together for x number of years and have no plans of being together anymore.
 If you have had a previous holy union from another LGBT-affirming church, please obtain a certificate of lifting of vows or a certificate of holy union dissolution from the other church you had a previous holy union.

 All information and documents gathered from the couple are kept confidential and solely for the purpose of verification by the church.
 Open Table MCC follows and upholds the current Data Security Act of the Philippines or RA 10173.

 We require that the couple bring with them 2 witnesses.